Anindya-Karmaker/Gel-Blot-Analyzer/README.md

   Once the environment is activated, you can run your Python program using:
   >python Imaging_assistant_V5.py

+To run the program in Python or Other Distribution(can have compatibility issues with python >3.9.13):

+  1. Run the command:

+     pip install -r C:\Imaging-Assistant-main_3\Imaging-Assistant-main\requirements.txt

+     python C:\Imaging-Assistant-main_3\Imaging-Assistant-main\Imaging_assistant_V3.py

 To compile the code into an application:
   1. You need to install pyinstaller: pip install pyinstaller
   2. Extract the files into your folder of choice and modify this command:

-    pyinstaller --noconfirm --onefile --windowed --distpath C:\Imaging-Assistant-main_3\Imaging-Assistant-main\Application\dist --workpath C:\Imaging-Assistant-main_3\Imaging-Assistant-main\Application --icon=C:\Imaging-Assistant-main_3\Imaging-Assistant-main\icon.ico --name=MyApp C:\Imaging-Assistant-main_3\Imaging-Assistant-main\Imaging_assistant_V3.py
+    pyinstaller --noconfirm --onefile --windowed --icon=C:\Imaging-Assistant-main\icon.ico --name=MyApp C:\Imaging-Assistant-main\Imaging_assistant_V5.py

   3. Modify the directory.
 For example:

-    Here the directory is: C:\Imaging-Assistant-main_3\Imaging-Assistant-main\ (Change as needed)
+    Here the directory is: C:\Imaging-Assistant-main\ (Change as needed)

   4. Run the command to get an executable so you can run the software on any PC without needing to install Python or Ananconda Distribution

-To run the program in Python or Ananconda Distribution:

-  1. Run the command:

-     pip install -r C:\Imaging-Assistant-main_3\Imaging-Assistant-main\requirements.txt

-     python C:\Imaging-Assistant-main_3\Imaging-Assistant-main\Imaging_assistant_V3.py